NPU in Snapdragon: Powering the ARM-Based Dell Latitude 7455

 Tony Ling

 Tony is a versatile writer, video editor, and photographer with a robust creative foundation from AFTRS and the Sydney Conservatorium of Music.
-His arts, food, and tech journalism spans over five years, complemented by a freelance portfolio that includes NSW Health cooking videos and concert photography.
+His journalistic love of the arts spans almost a decade complemented by a freelance portfolio that includes NSW Health cooking videos and countless event and concert photography.
 In film and TV post-production, Tony’s recent credits include two TIFF premieres this year (The Deb and Eden), Shane Black’s Play Dirty starring Mark Wahlberg, Last King of the Cross Season 2, and Aussie staples like Home & Away and Masterchef AU.
 Follow his journey on Instagram @tonydalingling and don’t be a stranger!